 Thermal Mass Flow Meter Onsite Calibration Verification

-In an earlier post I explained how Sage Metering has pioneered the onsite calibration check for thermal mass flow meters, however I didn’t demonstrate how easy the procedure is.
-While a competitor’s thermal mass meter requires a highly skilled technician, the Sage’s method is as easy and quick as 1-2-3.
+Earlier, I explained how Sage Metering had pioneered the onsite calibration check for thermal mass flow meters; however, I didn’t demonstrate how easy the procedure is.
+While a competitor’s thermal mass meter requires a highly skilled technician, Sage’s method is as easy and quick as 1-2-3.

 Easy Onsite Calibration Verification